twittersphere/twitter_vaccine_hesitancy/README.md

 snakemake --use-conda
 ```

-- So simple right?
-You just need to install snakemake workflow management system.
+- You just need to install dependencies and snakemake workflow management system.
 Then the code will reproduce all the experiments.

 - If you used any code or want to refer the paper, please cite:
 ```